-Given the comparable costs between a revised in-house policing approach and a contract for service model, a hybrid service delivery model, in which Kensington provides some core police services and a contractor provides supporting services, might be attractive.
+Given the comparable costs between a revised in-house policing approach and a contract for service model, a hybrid service delivery model, in which Kensington provides some core police services and a contractor provides supporting services, could be the most effective approach.
 Potential approaches are evaluated later in the report.